tgirke/GEN242/content/en/about/internal/install.md

 * Click on the **Code** button.
 * Copy the URL `https://github.com/<username>/<repository_name>.git`
 * Open terminal and run the following commands.
-* Note: the every time the repos is cloned from GitHub it is important to include the `--recurse-submodules` argument.
+* Note: every time the repos is cloned from GitHub it is important to include the `--recurse-submodules` argument.
+This assures that required submodules will be cloned as well.

 ```
 git clone --recurse-submodules --depth 1 https://github.com/<username>/<repository_name>.git